The Publishers' Guide to Ad Revenue

 If you are a website publisher with less than 500,000 page views or an app developer with less than 10,000 daily active users, you’re likely going to get the best ROI (investment of time vs. revenue produced) from Google’s standard set of tools.

+These platforms, controlled by Alphabet Inc., dominate the U.S. online advertising market.
 These platforms are designed for publishers who are new to advertising, meaning their setup is relatively simple and their management manageable.
-Follow their instructions closely, and don’t be afraid to ask for help if you’re not sure something is working in the way that it should.
+Follow their instructions closely, and don't be afraid to ask for help if you're not sure something is working in the way that it should.

 How to Calculate Ad Revenue

-So, instead of getting different CPMs from different places, you take your most recent revenue payout or several revenue payouts and divide that total revenue number by the total number of page views you got over the time period you are analyzing.
+So, instead of getting different CPMs from different places, you take your most recent revenue payout or several revenue payouts and divide that total ad revenue number by the total number of page views you got over the period you are analyzing.
 Then, you multiply that by 1,000.

-So, if you made $1,000 in ad revenue and had 100,000 page views over the same time period, your page view CPM would be $10.
+Putting it into action, if you made $1,000 from ads and had 100,000 page views over the same period, your page view CPM would be $10.

 How to Increase Your Ad Revenue